Querent-ai/querent-docs/querent/docs/guides/data_sources.md

 ### Summary

-Both API and WebSocket ingestion methods offer flexibility for integrating the Querent Node with a wide range of data sources, allowing for both batch and real-time data processing.
+Both API and WebSocket ingestion methods offer flexibility for integrating the R!an Node with a wide range of data sources, allowing for both batch and real-time data processing.
 The choice between these ingestion methods depends on the specific requirements of the application, such as the need for real-time processing, the volume of data, and the preferred integration pattern.